ExpediaGroup/graphql-kotlin/graphql-kotlin-federation/README.md

 ## Usage

-In order to generate valid federated schemas, you will need to annotate your both base service and the one extending it.
+In order to generate valid federated schemas, you will need to annotate both your base schemas and the one extending them.
 Federated Gateway (e.g. Apollo) will then combine the individual graphs to form single federated graph.

-#### Base Service
+#### Base Schema

+Base schema defines GraphQL types that will be extended by schemas exposed by other GraphQL services.
+In the example below, we define base `Product` type with `id` and `description` fields. `id` is the primary key that uniquely identifies the `Product` type object and is specified in `@key` directive.

 ```kotlin
 @KeyDirective(fields = FieldSet("id"))